So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 With that said, even an experienced and skilled executive coach can benefit from getting certified.
 An official certification is more than just a credential you can add to your website or social media bio!

-For instance, you’ll learn new:
+For instance, you’ll learn:

-- Coaching exercises to help your clients achieve breakthroughs faster
+• Coaching exercises to help your clients achieve breakthroughs faster

-- Coaching styles and coaching models to see what works best for you
+• Coaching styles and coaching models to see what works best for you

-- Approaches to building a coaching business
+• Approaches to building a business as an executive coach

 Types of Executive Coaching Certification Programs